-Jeffrey Kennedy joined Queen Mary University of London as a Lecturer (Assistant Professor) in Criminal Law in 2018.
-At Queen Mary, he teaches Criminal Law and Evidence, and is a member of the Criminal Justice Centre.
-Jeffrey is also a doctoral candidate at McGill University’s Faculty of Law, where he has taught Criminal Law as a Teaching Fellow and as part of the McGill-Shantou Summer Law Program.
+Jeffrey Kennedy joined Queen Mary University of London as a Lecturer (Assistant Professor) in Criminal Law in 2018, and currently teaches Criminal Law and Law of Evidence.
+Jeffrey completed his doctorate at McGill University’s Faculty of Law, where he also taught Criminal Law as a Teaching Fellow and as part of the McGill-Shantou Summer Law Program.
 He also holds degrees from McGill University (LLM), University of Leicester (LLB), and Queen’s University (BA).

-Jeffrey’s core research interest relate to criminal law and theory, with a focus on the public and political dimensions of criminal justice.
-His research has focused in particular on criminal sentencing as a site of public decision-making and the implications of deliberative democratic ideals for the processes that shape these decisions.
-In doing so, he engages with a variety of issues in criminal justice, including theories of punishment, victim participation, mandatory minimum sentencing.
+Jeffrey’s core research interests relate to criminal law and theory, with a focus on the public and political dimensions of criminal justice.
+His research has focused in particular on criminal sentencing as a site of public decision-making and the implications of democratic ideals for the processes that shape these decisions.
 He is an affiliate of the Deliberative Governance and Law project, and a member of the Criminal Justice Centre at Queen Mary.

 Throughout his academic career, he has maintained active involvement in a variety of initiatives related to the themes of democracy and criminal law, and has worked closely with currently and formerly incarcerated individuals in Canada’s federal prison system.

 - LAW6037 Law of Evidence.